YuvalShaul/aws/projects/proxy/README.md

 **http://\<ip address of host\>:8081/swagger/index.html**
 - You can exec into the container:
 **docker exec -it \<container name\> /bin/bash**
+- You should configure the server address and port number.
+It should point to the server.
+(the file is called: appsettings,json)

 # Server EC2 Instance